The cutest, quirkiest beach town you’ve never heard of...

 I’m going to reign in my ADHD and focus on the two most important categories for any memorable girlfriends getaway – the nightlife and shopping!

 Nightlife: Well, for starters, there is one.
 (WHEW).
 Even though we love downtown Savannah, we chose not to leave the island to go out because we had a blast in Tybee.
-Our fave spot was Huck-A-Poos – it was crowded and had great live music.
+Our fave spot was Huck-A-Poos – there was always a crowd and great live music.

 Shopping: Downtown Tybee is home to the cutest shops and local-owned small businesses!
 Don’t miss The Shoppes at 1207 and Tybrisa Street.
 We had totally intended to just do some window shopping and failed miserably.
 Our purchases included several pieces of jewelry from Island Gypseas, a photography print from Casey Jones Photography & Tybee Gallery, a hodgepodge of Christmas gifts from Seaside Sisters and a bow tie for my well-dressed little pup, Bruce Willis.